PaulBlanche/frugal/doc/src/contents/doc/0.9.0/02-reference/00-config.md

 >
 > **optional**

 This parameter should contain the path to an [import map](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap).
-The import map would be where you would set the version for peer dependencies like preact.
+The import map would be where you would set the version for peer dependencies like Preact.

 ```ts
 export default {